0xTamil/awesome-low-level/README.md

 </p>

-Use the diagram above as a guide when deciding which specialization to explore.
-You can approach it based on the language you enjoy, the domain you're interested in, or how closely you want to work with hardware:
+The diagram above can be a helpful starting point if you're not sure which area of low-level programming you want to focus on.
+When you first looked at it, you may found that there are a few different ways to approach choosing a path.
+You can follow the languages you enjoy using, the topics that interest you the most, or simply decide how close you want to work with the hardware itself.

 - Language-Driven Path: If you enjoy working with a particular language, consider the fields where that language is commonly used or considered a strong choice.
 Languages highlighted as Gold Standard in the diagram can be especially relevant for those domains.
 For example, if you enjoy C++, you may want to explore areas such as Game Engine Development, Graphics Programming, and GPGPU & Parallel Computing.